kevinolega/callcentertrainingtips/_posts/2015-01-26-learn-fluent-english.md

 1. **Simplified**.

-1-2 sentence format or the shortest version possible for quick explainations
+1-2 sentence format or the shortest version possible for quick explanations

 2. **Long form**.